mercadolibre/mobile-dependencies_whitelist/README.md

 **NOTE1:** Remember that this are regexes, so if you want to declare `com.example` it should be `com\\.example` **NOTE2**: The repository will validate against resolved dependencies.
 Thus, if declaring as version `4\\.\\+` it **will** match against a dependency `4.2.1` (it wont be explicitly the string `4.+`)
-**NOTE3**: You can expirable dependencies (by adding the `expires` field).
-If no field added, the dependency is considered as non-expirable
+**NOTE3**: You can have expirable dependencies by adding the `expires` field.
+If no field is added, the dependency is considered as non-expirable

-Example of the json:
+**NOTE4**: If no group / name / version is provided, they will default to `.*` (any string)

+JSON Schema:
 ```
 {
   "whitelist": [